rachfop/runpod-docs/docs/serverless/endpoints/overview.md

 The Endpoint is the entry point to your serverless worker

-The following are settings available to you when creating an Endpoint.

 ## Introduction

 RunPod offers a range of API Endpoints for seamless interaction with various models.
-This guide provides detailed instructions on using these endpoints for both asynchronous and synchronous job submissions.
+You can use both asynchronous and synchronous jobs.

 :::note